What would life be like without coffee and sugar? Without Starbucks?!?

 Though it was not yet drunk as a beverage as it is today, coffee soon made its way across the Red Sea to Yemen.

 In the early days, people commonly chewed coffee cherries, much like they did qat leaves (more on those later).

 Who first used coffee to create the hot, steamy beverage we enjoy today?

 That honor goes to Sufi Muslims of Yemen.
 We find a hint of this origin in the English word “coffee,” which traces back to the Arabic word “qahwa.”

 Exactly who among the Sufis pioneered the beverage is not known for certain.
 Some attribute the innovation to Muhammad Al-Dhabhani, a Sufi who had traveled to Ethiopia, then returned Yemen and created the beverage.

-Shadhili first introduced a precursor to coffee that was brewed with qat leaves instead of coffee beans.
+Shadhili first brewed his beverage with qat leaves instead of coffee.
 Qat is a plant that contains cathinone and cathine, roughly the equivalent of amphetamines and cocaine.

 Trouble in Mecca